Skip to main content

 Jeremy Balfour

 These are technical but important amendments in regard to how cases are determined.
-Proposed new sections 61A(2) and 61A(4) to the Social Security (Scotland) Act 2018, as drafted, will mean that, if the First-tier Tribunal decides that further information is required before an application or a redetermination request can be deemed to have been made correctly, Social Security Scotland must first try to obtain that information, and, if the information is not obtained, it must make a decision to reject the application or redetermination request and notify the individual of their right to lodge a process appeal to the First-tier Tribunal again.
+Proposed new sections 61A(2) and 61A(4) of the Social Security (Scotland) Act 2018, as drafted, will mean that, if the First-tier Tribunal decides that further information is required before an application or a redetermination request can be deemed to have been made correctly, Social Security Scotland must first try to obtain that information, and, if the information is not obtained, it must make a decision to reject the application or redetermination request and notify the individual of their right to lodge a process appeal to the First-tier Tribunal again.
 My amendments would mean that, if the First-tier Tribunal decided that further information was required before the application or redetermination request could be deemed to have been made correctly, Social Security Scotland may seek that information and, whether or not the information is obtained, it must make a decision on entitlement based on the information that it has.

 I will give an example.
 An individual claimed adult disability payment and submitted parts 1 and 2 of the form, but Social Security Scotland could not verify the identification.
 The First-tier Tribunal decided that more information was required before his ID could be verified.
 The individual was unable to provide the information that was required, so Social Security Scotland rejected his claim again and advised him of his right to make a process appeal again.
 The amendments would introduce a right of appeal to the Upper Tribunal for Scotland in process appeals, which would allow the development of case law in this area.
 Case law develops precedents about how legislation should be interpreted and applied.
 Developing case law on process appeals could contribute to the continuous improvement of the social security system, which is one of the principles that is set out in the 2018 act.